A Lesson to Learn: SOBR Safe Inc. (SOBR)

 Sponsored

-SOBR currently public float of 7.29M and currently shorts hold a 0.73% ratio of that float.
-Today, the average trading volume of SOBR was 2.36M shares.
+The average price from analysts is $2.50.
+SOBR currently public float of 9.22M and currently shorts hold a 0.58% ratio of that float.
+Today, the average trading volume of SOBR was 3.01M shares.

 SOBR’s Market Performance

-SOBR stocks went up by 111.03% for the week, with a monthly jump of 202.97% and a quarterly performance of 194.23%, while its annual performance rate touched -67.31%.
-The volatility ratio for the week stands at 43.78% while the volatility levels for the past 30 days are set at 37.34% for SOBR Safe Inc. The simple moving average for the period of the last 20 days is 108.29% for SOBR stocks with a simple moving average of -34.71% for the last 200 days.
+SOBR stocks went down by -7.09% for the week, with a monthly jump of 160.81% and a quarterly performance of 149.00%, while its annual performance rate touched -73.10%.
+The volatility ratio for the week stands at 33.66% while the volatility levels for the past 30 days are set at 40.04% for SOBR Safe Inc. The simple moving average for the period of the last 20 days is 69.60% for SOBR stocks with a simple moving average of -28.01% for the last 200 days.

 Insider Trading